 The Pickling Project, St Albans Museums

-The first stage was to provide extensive training to volunteers with no prior conservation experience.
-Topics included: handling and working with historical artefacts (including awareness of the context and integrity of objects); health and safety, and working with hazardous materials; fluid specimen preservation (including the ethics of intervention versus doing nothing); recording and documentation (including photography and database-inputting).
+The first stage was to provide training to volunteers with no prior conservation experience.
+Topics included: handling and working with historical artefacts (including awareness of the context and integrity of objects); health and safety, and working with hazardous materials; fluid specimen preservation (including the ethics of intervention versus doing nothing); recording and documentation.
 Over a period of 6 months I managed and supported the team, working intensively with them to conserve 80 specimens.

-Going well beyond preventive and remedial conservation responsibilities, I also: curated the exhibition (directed, supported and edited exhibition research; determined the exhibition content, designed the lay-out and sourced images; wrote exhibition text and labels); commissioned a film to document the process; planned events and activities to run alongside the exhibition; packed, transported and installed the specimens; planned a private view to celebrate the success of the project and the fantastic work undertaken by the volunteers (see more at https://www.stalbansmuseums.org.uk/whats-on/pickling-project).
+Beyond preventive and remedial conservation responsibilities I also curated the exhibition, commissioned a film to document the process and planned events and activities to run alongside the exhibition, including a private view to celebrate the success of the project and the fantastic work undertaken by the volunteers (see more at https://www.stalbansmuseums.org.uk/whats-on/pickling-project).

 The project exceeded expectations, providing multiple opportunities to enhance visitor engagement.
 Visitors were intrigued by the fluid specimens, which had not been displayed for over 50 years, and visitor numbers were higher than expected.
 Tweets, verbal comments and pictures left in the galleries proved the popularity of the display and interactives.
 Feedback also highlighted how much the volunteers learned, how much they enjoyed the high level of involvement and responsibility, and how they were inspired and eager for more conservation projects.